yonasBSD/knightwatch/README.md

 # 🖥️ Knightwatch

-A lightweight, real-time browser-based dashboard for monitoring system performance, live screenshots and process activity on a remote or local machine.
+A lightweight, real-time browser-based dashboard for monitoring system performance, live screenshots, and process activity on a remote or local machine.

 ---

 ## Overview

-Knightwatch provides a sleek dark-mode web interface that streams system performance, live screen captures and process telemetry directly in your browser.
+Knightwatch provides a sleek dark-mode web interface that streams system performance, live screen captures, and process telemetry directly in your browser.
 The backend is a Rust server built on [Tokio](https://tokio.rs/) and [Axum](https://github.com/tokio-rs/axum), keeping the footprint small and performance high — no heavy agents or desktop apps required.
-It's designed for quick visual oversight of a running system, whether you're monitoring a headless server, a build machine, or a long-running automation task.

 ---

 ## Features

-- **Live Screenshots** — Displays one or more connected screens, refreshed every 2 seconds via `/screenshot`
+- **Live Screenshots** — Displays one or more connected screens, refreshed every 2 seconds
 - **Process Monitor** — Tracks a root process and its children with real-time CPU, memory, and state indicators
 - **Work-Done Detection** — Automatically shows a completion banner when all child processes have exited
 - **Responsive Layout** — Side-by-side panels on desktop, stacked on mobile
-- **Linux Extended Telemetry** — On Linux, child process snapshots include working directory, command line, open file descriptors, and I/O stats
+- **Linux Extended Telemetry** — Child process snapshots include working directory, command line, open file descriptors, and I/O stats
 - **System Resources Monitor** — Real-time hardware telemetry: CPU, memory, disks, network, battery, thermals, and aggregate health scoring
 - **Systemd Monitor** — Live systemd unit tracking with active/failed/inactive counts, per-unit state, resource usage, and change events (Linux only)
-- **Telegram Bot** — Optional bot for remote monitoring and push notifications on process and system events
+- **Telegram Bot** — Optional bot for remote monitoring and push notifications
 - **Webhook Dispatcher** — POST process and system events to one or more URLs with automatic retry
-- **Structured Logging** — Tracing via `tracing-subscriber` with configurable log levels via `RUST_LOG`

 ---